 This degree is offered in partnership with The Citadel, Coastal Carolina University, and Winthrop University.
-Clemson is also a member of the Carnegie Project on the Education Doctorate (CPED), a consortium of more than 100 colleges and schools of education in the United States and Canada.
+Clemson is also a member of the Carnegie Project on the Education Doctorate (CPED), a consortium of more than 100 colleges and schools of education.
 Clemson's Program is based on the CPED Framework©, which includes guiding principles and a defined set of design concepts for the professional doctorate in education.